16-inch MacBook Pro

 ● Up to 8TB SSD Storage

-Apple's first 16-inch MacBook Pro made its debut on November 13th, 2019 as the successor to the company's ever-popular line of 15-inch MacBook Pros.
-Among its most highly-touted features are a new Magic Keyboard, Intel's 9th-generation Coffee Lake processors with up to 8 cores, next-gen AMD Pro 5000M Series graphics with up to 8GB of VRAM, higher fidelity audio, an additional hour of battery time, double the max storage to 8TB SSDs, a more advanced thermal design, and the largest Retina notebook display ever.
+In addition to the Magic Keyboard and larger screen, it adds Intel's 9th-generation Coffee Lake processors with up to 8 cores, next-gen AMD Pro 5000M Series graphics with up to 8GB of VRAM, higher-fidelity audio, an additional hour of battery time, double the max storage to 8TB SSDs, and a more advanced thermal design.

 16-inch MacBook Pro Features

 Largest Retina Notebook Display Ever